-I am a postdoctoral research fellow in the Department of Psychology at the University of Michigan working with Dr. Susan Gelman.
-In July 2023, I will start as an assistant professor of Psychology at the University of California-Santa Cruz.
+I am an assistant professor of Psychology at the University of California-Santa Cruz.
 I am an interdisciplinary scholar interested in the intersection of cognition, education, and child development.
 Some of my research projects have explored how children learn science concepts through conversations with parents, when and why people change the strategies they use to solve mathematics problems, and how visual representations influence learning and generalization.
+I am also interested in the role of culture and socialization practices on the development of cognition.
+I have examined how participating in cultural rituals like dia de los muertos shapes children’s understanding of death, how teachers in the United States and Turkiye talked about the pandemic with their children, and how different communities within the United States think about illness.

-I will be accepting graduate students to start in Fall 2023 in UC-Santa Cruz.
-If you are interested in STEM learning, socialization, or diagrams let me know!
-If you are interested in how children think about death, evolution, global warming or genetics I would love to chat!
+I will be accepting graduate students to start in Fall 2025 in UC-Santa Cruz.
+But if you are interested in how children, parents, or teacher think about death, evolution, genetics or supernatural or religious concepts, I would love to chat!

 PhD in Psychology, 2022